Tools reference

 summarystring — a short human-readable description of what the tool returned.
 Agents can surface this directly to the developer. - Errors return a structured shape —

 { code, message, fixHint?, retryable? }— instead of throwing.
-The agent can decide whether to retry or surface the error. - Freshness tokens guard concurrent edits.
-Tools that mutate the spec (
+The agent can decide whether to retry or surface the error. - Tool calls require no account.
+Every tool works anonymously, with no signup, no key, no payment.
+The only gate that requires sign-in is

 The canonical agent-driven flow